 - Create a Cross-Functional Customer Journey Team

-The first step in building strong customer engagement is understanding the current customer experience.
-Your efforts to follow customer behavior should begin as early as the evaluation and purchasing stage, as customers evaluate a company even before the onboarding process.
-This phase continues until your customer has integrated your product into their daily workflows and can independently use it to achieve their business goals.
+The first step in building strong SaaS customer engagement is understanding the current customer experience.
+Your efforts to follow customer behavior should begin as early as the evaluation and purchasing stage, as customers evaluate your software product and company even before the onboarding process.
+This phase continues until your customer has integrated your software product into their daily workflows and can independently use it to achieve their business goals.
 Once onboarding is complete, the next phase is called adoption and refers to the customer’s day-to-day experience of your product.

 Data-Driven, Goal-Based Engagements

-Once you understand how the customer is using your product, you can begin to influence their behavior and increase their experience of value.
-The customer will spend the majority of their time in the adoption or growth phase of their journey, becoming more and more dependent on your product to achieve success.
+Once you understand how the customer is using your SaaS product, you can begin to influence their behavior and ensure they continue to see the increasing value.
+The customer will spend the majority of their time in the adoption or growth phase of their journey, becoming more and more dependent on your software to achieve success.

-Adoption is also the phase when your customer success efforts have their greatest impact, as you are actively working to improve the efficiency with which your customer uses your product to achieve value.
+Adoption is also the phase when your customer success efforts have their greatest impact, as you are actively working to improve the efficiency with which your customer uses your software to achieve value.

 1. Establish Goals and Milestones

-Collaborating with the customer to create and track mutually agreed upon goals produces enthusiasm for the future of your partnership and a sense of momentum that can be fulfilled during renewal.
+Collaborating with the customer to create and track mutually agreed-upon goals, using Totango’s SuccessPlans, produces enthusiasm for the future of your partnership and a sense of momentum.

 2. Offer Relevant Communications

-For product adoption to occur, your customer must learn to master your product, and ongoing, personalized engagements, whether webinars, face-to-face interactions, or digital communications messaging, are a crucial component of successful onboarding and adoption.
+For product adoption to occur, your customer must learn to master your software’s features and applications, particularly those which are most relevant to their business needs.
+Ongoing, personalized engagements, whether webinars, face-to-face interactions or digital communications and messaging, are a crucial component of successful onboarding and adoption.
 Every communication should be relevant to the customer’s needs and situation to be of value.

 3. Proactively Provide Value

-When your engagements are driven by customer data, you can anticipate and facilitate future customer needs to improve product adoption.
-If your data tells you the customer is approaching a product threshold or previously agreed-upon milestone, it should trigger a custom campaign or action by a CSM that will prepare them for and maximize success on the other side.
-This campaign could include information on a new product feature, or time to discuss increasing licenses to accommodate anticipated growth.
+When your engagements are driven by customer data on usage of your software product, you can anticipate and facilitate future customer needs to improve product adoption.
+If your data tells you the customer is approaching a product threshold or previously agreed-upon milestone, it should trigger a custom campaign or action by a CSM which will prepare them for and maximize success on the other side.
+This campaign could include information on a new software feature or time to discuss increasing licenses to accommodate anticipated growth.

 Having access to accurate customer information means you do not have to wait for your customer to come to you in search of answers: you should be able to provide solutions before they even know they face a new challenge.